 CEFR Level A2: Elementary

-Focus: Grammar for simple sentences and frequently used expressions.
+Focus: Grammar for simple sentences and everyday expressions.

 • Past Simple: Regular and irregular verbs.